bcswieder117/CSC-6240-Final-Project/README.md

 Moreover, there was an in-class presentation as you can see in the repository.

 If you have any questions, please email me at bcswieder42@tntech.edu.
+I made a 90 A on this project.